 Gary Henderson, born in Havre, Montana in 1972, is the first born son of Air Force parents.
 After living around our country and in Japan growing up, he finally settled in Moab, Utah in 2001.
 He started learning about rocks and geology with his grandfather in the 1980’s and began silversmithing in 2008.
 What started as a way to make shiny frames for fabulous rocks has evolved into a metal-melting obsession.
 Gary likes to spend time playing outside as much as possible, whether on Utah’s various rivers or wandering the desert.
 He starts most days baking the bread and bagels at Moab’s own Red Rock Bakery.

-Nell Marie is a native of Colorado and is a third generation jeweler.
+Janelle McNeil is a native of Colorado and is a third generation jeweler.
 She grew up in her grandparents and parents jewelry stores apprenticing under her mother.
-She has spent the past 10 years doing jewelry repair around Colorado, but in the last two years she has been pursuing her real passion of jewelry design.
-She started Nell Marie Jewelry Innovations in 2011 to create new and unconventional types of jewelry.
+She has been doing jewelry repair around Colorado since 2004.
+She then began pursuing her real passion of jewelry design, and in 2011 started Nell Marie Jewelry Innovations create new and unconventional types of jewelry.
+She joined Revolution Jewelry Works as a Master Jeweler, but continues to sell her personal line in the studio and throughout the state.
 She likes trying new setting techniques and incorporating different types of mediums.
-Her goal is to create jewelry that makes a statement or at least starts a conversation.
+Her goal is to create artisan jewelry that makes a statement or at least starts a conversation.